guillermodejavu/gstorm/README.md

 ## Changelog :

+### v0.4
+ - support primitive numbers (int/long)
+ - Support table name to be different from the class name.
+Class can be annotated with @Table("TABLE_NAME") to specify table name.
+ - support date/time to be stored.
+ - internal refactoring

 ### v0.3
  - `enableQueryLogging` to enable sql query logging
  - `get()` to load a model by id